ISHA-2112/Classification/README.md

 Credit Risk is assessed by analysing the reputation of our customers.
 In other words, it indicates the credibility of the borrower.

 In this project, I have used a Machine Learning model to predict the likelihood of repayment.
 The model makes use of customer data and provides an analysis of the risk involved.
+The model is deployed to a webiste.
+&nbsp;<br>

+The link to the application is: [STREAMLIT_APP](https://creditriskanalysis-isha-2112.streamlit.app/)

 The data is acquired from: [Kaggle](https://www.kaggle.com/datasets/ppb00x/credit-risk-customers)